Newark

 Redemption Period: 2 years

 Trenton may receive added investor attention: As the capital of New Jersey, Trenton already has a fair amount of demand.
-However, as the cheaper alternative to large cities like East Rutherford, Jersey City and Piscataway, Trenton could easily see an influx of budget-conscious investors.
+However, as the cheaper alternative to large cities like East Rutherford, Jersey City, and Piscataway, Trenton could easily see an influx of budget-conscious investors.
 Priced well below the median home value in New Jersey, the median home value in Trenton is a welcome sight for budget-conscious buyers.
 As a result, it’s reasonable to assume more buyers will turn to Trenton in the coming year.

 Inventory will drive appreciation: Inventory levels, or lack thereof, have sufficiently capped New Jersey’s real estate potential.
 Much like everywhere else, there aren’t enough homes in New Jersey for sale, which has driven prices upwards for several years.
 What’s more, it looks like the trend will continue, at least until new inventory can be brought to market.